 Anonymous submission: No

-No. of pages: 4 + 1 (4 pages extended abstract + a visual poster draft resized to one A4 page)
+No. of pages: 4 + 1 (4 pages extended abstract, including references, in LNCS format + a visual poster draft resized to one A4 page)

 Online Submission: PCS Submission System